-CXM - Customer Experience Management technology is used by customer support, product, customer success and operations teams and, through its capabilities, drives up customer satisfaction, net promoter scores (NPS), successful customer activations, retention, lifetime revenue, and lowers operating costs - delivering a more efficient customer experience (CX) ecosystem.
+CXM - Customer Experience Management technology is used by customer support, product, customer success and operations teams.
+The best customer experience management platforms drive up customer satisfaction, net promoter scores (NPS), successful customer activations, retention, lifetime revenue, and lowers operating costs - delivering a more efficient and effective customer experience (CX) ecosystem.

 CXM offers a more comprehensive view of the customer, going beyond their initial revenue relationship with an organization, enabling a more holistic cross-channel customer experience.
 CXM also goes beyond standard CX software and services, which focus on collecting customer feedback on how they perceive their interactions with a business and then providing analysis and actionable insights back to the company.

 CXM bridges the gaps between cross-enterprise legacy systems and other third-party partner technologies that impair customer experience work.
 CXM technology focuses on visibility into the design and orchestration of customer interactions and journeys, allowing CX and support professionals to collaborate more efficiently and communicate better.
 CXM includes pre-built connectors to CRM systems and other third-party customer data sources to unify disparate systems across partner organizations, providing a single workspace to access a business' ecosystem.
 The need to toggle back and forth between systems and CRMs is significantly reduced as CXM offers complete visibility into customer interactions from a single workspace and view.